Last updated on March 22, 2022

 S Chand IPO review: Should you invest?

-Since the company’s business model is well-established, an investment decision in S Chand IPO has to be strictly based on valuations.
+Since the company’s business model is well-established, valuations take center stage in S Chand IPO review.
 Also, it is not the first of its kind business to list on Indian exchanges which means, there is no case of premium valuations.
 Although Navneet Education gets slightly above 45% of its revenues from stationary, publishing is simply the largest business line.
 For S Chand, Earnings Per Share (EPS) of INR17.09 means the IPO is priced at a P/E multiple of 39.2.
 Going by the past growth rates, the company may post higher profits for FY2017 but in absence of full year data, we would restrict ourselves to FY2016.
 We find this ratio quite high even for a fast growing business.
 In comparison, Navneet is available at a P/E ratio of 31.6 which is not cheap by any stretch but looks better than S Chand.
 Unlike S Chand, Navneet isn’t a pure publishing play but it still serves the purpose of putting things in perspective.
 We also find Navneet a better play as it had higher net profit margin of 13.7% in FY2016 and is pretty much debt-free in terms of long term loans.
 Navneet also has a higher Return on Net Worth (RONW) of 20.3% in FY2016 as compared to S Chand’s 7.8%.